Income vs Expense Gap Calculator

 Why the Small Stuff Adds Up

 Many people find that their biggest financial surprises come not from large bills, but from the quiet accumulation of smaller costs.
 Subscriptions, coffees, top-ups here and there.
 It can help to treat these as a single category and total them honestly.
 One approach is to review three months of bank statements rather than relying on memory — most of us underestimate day-to-day spending by a meaningful margin.
-This is worth considering before drawing any conclusions about where your money actually goes.
+This is worth noting before drawing any conclusions about where your money actually goes.

 Common Things People Overlook